YourLocalDuck/CS300-Assembler-Project/README.md

 0271    RESW    100
 ```

-Finally, the symbol table will be onverted into object code, which will look like below.
+Finally, the symbol table will be converted into object code, which will look like below.
 ```
 H00000000039D
 T0000006D000375012C05000003A00D1BA1360FA25F9041A0153B2FF0